 To be able to facilitate replay, there were three things we needed to achieve: First, we needed to instrument both the VxWorks real-time kernel and the application source codes in order to be able to extract sufficient information of the reference execution.
 Second, we needed to incorporate the replay functionality into the WindRiver integrated development environment (IDE).
 We used the Tornado 2 version of the IDE as this is the standard IDE for developing VxWorks real-time applications.
 Third, we needed to add the Time Machine mechanisms used to perform the actual replay of the system.
+Even though the Tornado 2 IDE features a VxWorks-level simulator, both recording and replay execution were performed on the actual target system.
 In the next sections, we will discuss these steps one by one.